MaxAtStar/IR-for-LEDS-pre-release/README.md

 # IR-for-LEDS
 Send IR Codes from an Arduino to an RGB LED Strip
 This is created by Star Prep Academy
-This is currently still IN DEVELOPMENT.
+This is currently IN DEVELOPMENT.
 If support is needed, create a ticket in the issue section.